Operant conditioning (positive reinforcement training) at the National Marine Aquarium

 Here at the National Marine Aquarium, one of our big successes has been the nurse sharks (Ginglymostoma cirratum).
 We have three of these sharks and they have all been trained to follow a yellow ball on a stick, and they do this exceedingly well.
 They can swim in circles, figures of 8, basically all sorts of underwater ballet!
 They have also learnt to follow the ball onto a sling and then stop whilst lying down.
 This can help us to have a closer look at the animals to check their overall health more easily.

-The National Marine Aquarium (NMA) is the UK’s largest aquarium, located in Britain’s Ocean City, Plymouth.
-It is run by the Ocean Conservation Trust, a charity dedicated to connecting people with the Ocean.
+The National Marine Aquarium (NMA) is the UK’s national aquarium, located in Britain’s Ocean City, Plymouth.
+We are proudly the home of the Ocean Conservation Trust, a charity dedicated to connecting people with the Ocean.

 Find Out More